jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Politics is quite emotional today.
 From the disputed elections of the American government to the radicalization of European politics, Westerners fucking hate each other, and many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad in the supervillain whose plans for world domination are going up in smoke "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 We pick an ideology to help us.
 Conservatism and Progressivism are the big choices—both spanned the world on the back of the Industrial Age and the era of mass-production.
-Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to make our community fair.
+Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

-However, property creation and distribution are increasingly easy with digital technology.
-Digital books, knowledge, paperwork, money, and so on, is so much easier to create and distribute than physical property is.
+However, digital property can't be mass-produced, or redistributed.
+Digital books, knowledge, paperwork, video, and so on, is automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics double-down on their beliefs.
 Old-school businessmen rally their Conservative troops with constant stories of "fighting evil communists who are coming for your money!."
 De-regulation, tax-cuts, free-trade are among the more popular right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for justice, regulation, and the redistribution of wealth.